-1. This report presents the findings of a semi-detailed Agricultural Land Classification (ALC) survey of 5.0 ha of land on Bixhead Walk, Broadwell, Coleford.
-Field survey was based on 5 auger borings, and was completed in February 1998.

-2. The survey was conducted by the Resource Planning Team of FRCA Western Region on behalf of MAFF in its statutory role in the preparation of Forest of Dean Local Plan.

-3. Information on climate, geology and soils, and from previous ALC surveys was considered and is presented in the relevant section.
-Apart from the published regional ALC map (MAFF, 1977), which shows the site at a reconnaissance scale as being non-agricultural, with Grade 3 to the west, the site had not been surveyed previously.
-However, the current survey uses the Revised Guidelines and Criteria for grading the quality of agricultural land (MAFF, 1988) and therefore supersedes any previous ALC survey.
-Grade descriptions are summarised in Appendix I.
+- This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 30 4 ha of land at Northway Mill Northway Field survey was based on 32 auger borings and 1 soil profile pit and was completed in February 1999 - The survey was conducted by the Resource Planning Team of FRCA Western Region on behalf of MAFF in its statutory role in the preparation of the Tewkesbury Local Plan - Information on climate geology and soils and from previous ALC surveys was considered and presented in the relevant sections.
+Apart from the published regional ALC map (MAFF 1977) which shows the site at a reconnaissance scale as Grade 3 the site was previously surveyed in 1979 at a scale of 1 25 000 (ADAS 1979) which showed Subgrades 3b and 3c.
+The current survey uses the Revised Guidelines and Criteria for grading the quality of agricultural land (MAFF 1988) and supersedes any previous ALC survey.
+Grade descriptions are summarised in Appendix I - At the time of survey land cover was pasture and cereals Other land which was not surveyed included the buildings at Northway Mill and a small copse